 Laser skin resurfacing is an outpatient cosmetic procedure that needs to be performed by a qualified professional.
 It can treat wrinkles on your forehead, around your mouth and eyes individually or can work on your entire face.

 Drs.
-Handler and Pearce may administer a local anesthetic and sedate you if he is treating small areas.
+Handler and Pearce may administer a local anesthetic and sedate you if treating small areas only.
 However, you will require a general anesthesia if your whole face is being treated in a single session.

 The procedure takes 45 minutes to two hours, depending upon the areas that are addressed.